rparrett/taipo/README.md

 This could turn out to be a useful tool to practice quick Japanese recognition / production.

-Currently targeting wasm/webgl only, but there's no reason we couldn't do native desktop builds too.

 This is my first foray into ECS and it is a bit of a mess.

 ## Demo